 Mileage rates vary.
 The mileage form can be accessed on the district's website.
 You can also access the district's intranet website and click on ISO forms - grey box top right then in the search box type in mileage.
-If you type in at the bottom of the form the current reimbursement rate, it will do the computation for you.

 Each page must be signed and dated.
-Send to your manager for approval.